 Chelsea didn’t have many secrets in her past, but she was building up a nice collection of them while running with Lola.

 I loved the settings all over Australia, Thailand and New Zealand.
 So many different places and scenery – some lush, some dusty emptiness.
 Mountains, ocean, cane fields, desert, forest, tiny towns, Sydney.
-The scenery and locations were spectacular.
+The scenery and sets were spectacular.
 It was photographed beautifully.
+I enjoyed the way the camera angles put you into scenes in an interesting way.
+One example: when Lola is trying to kick her way out of the trunk of the car, the camera focuses on the soles of her shoes as she kicks.

 At the end of season 1, when they think they are relatively safe, the bad guy who has been directing everyone from behind the scenes, Morrison (Anthony Phelan) snatches Lola’s son David (Charles Cottier).
 In addition to the money and drugs, there’s a key fob from the duffle bag the money was in.
 Morrison wants the key in exchange for David.

-To get David back to safety, Lola and Chelsea hit the road again.
+To get David back to safety, Lola and Chelsea hit the road again in season 2.
 They go to Thailand after David.
 They go to New Zealand after whatever the key unlocks.
-When they finally connect with David they discover he owes $300,000 in gambling debts and a guy named Vincent (Felino Dolloso) is determined to collect it.
+They discover David owes $300,000 in gambling debts and a guy named Vincent (Felino Dolloso) is determined to collect it.
 Their troubles never end.

 There were some funny scenes between Lola and Chelsea, but Vincent the baddie really made me smile when he paused to photograph the stunning mountain scenery as he chased David and Lola around New Zealand.

-Lola and Chelsea retrieve what was in the lock box with the key.
-That’s how they meet up with Will (Dean O’Gorman), who is maybe a bad guy or maybe a good guy.
-He’s after Morrison, too.
+Lola and Chelsea meet up with Will (Dean O’Gorman), who is maybe a bad guy or maybe a good guy.
+He’s an interesting twist in the plot.

 Whoever made the music choices deserves kudos also.
 Loved the music.